atinsinghal97/go-jira-add-ons/readme.md

 |          [Add Same Label to Multiple Issues Script](/jira-add-same-label.sh)           |          [Add Same Label to Multiple Issues Template](templates/add-same-label-template.json)           |
 |       [Add Multiple Labels to Single Issue Script](/jira-add-multiple-labels.sh)       |       [Add Multiple Labels to Single Issue Template](templates/add-multiple-labels-template.json)       |
 | [Add Distinct (Single) Labels to Multiple Issues Script](/jira-add-distinct-labels.sh) | [Add Distinct (Single) Labels to Multiple Issues Template](templates/add-distinct-labels-template.json) |

+A sample aliases file is provided [here](sample/source_aliases.sh).
+To test them out run `source sample/source_aliases.sh` in terminal.
+To load this by default every time, add that command to your `$HOME/.zshrc` or `$HOME/.bashrc` file.
+Make sure to use the full path to the file.